i-cant-believe-its-not-better/neurips2021/_pages/04_program_committee.md

 ---
 layout: page
-permalink: /accepted_papers/
+permalink: /program_committee/
-title: PC
+title: Program Committee
-description: ICBINB@NeurIPS 2021
 ---

-### Program Committee

 We thank all reviewers, this workshop would not be possible without you.